google/syzkaller/docs/syscall_descriptions_syntax.md

-	value range start, how many values per process, underlying type "text": machine code of the specified type, type-options: text type (x86_real, x86_16, x86_32, x86_64, arm64)
+	value range start, how many values per process, underlying type "text": machine code of the specified type, type-options: text type (x86_real, x86_16, x86_32, x86_64, arm64) "void": type with static size 0
+	mostly useful inside of templates and varlen unions, can't be syscall argument
 ```

 flags/len/flags also have trailing underlying type type-option when used in structs/unions/pointers.